 The programme was launched in partnership with a community-based organization in Northern Hashimi, Amman.
 The “Women and Children Empowerment to Secure a Better Future for their Families” programme, fulfils the basic needs for the Syrian refugee families and vulnerable Jordanian families to improve their quality of life.

-Through its planned lifespan of three years, the project will enable Jordanian and Syrian children to benefit from formal and non-formal education; while women (mostly mothers of aforementioned children) will be trained on income generating vocational skills and business & employability skills.
+Through its planned lifespan of three years, the project will enable Jordanian and Syrian children to benefit from formal and non-formal education; while women (mostly mothers of aforementioned children) will be trained on income generating vocational skills, business and employability skills.
 Socio-psychosocial support is provided for both children and women as well.

 SOS Children’s Villages Jordan is implementing ERP2 to fulfil the need for psychological support for children victims of violence and trauma.
 It is also hoped to empower the social support networks for children via training staff of relevant ministries and juvenile courts.